Comparing InMode (INMD) and Its Competitors

 |2.49

-InMode presently has a consensus target price of $45.25, suggesting a potential upside of 34.51%.
-As a group, “Electromedical equipment” companies have a potential upside of 29.09%.
-Given InMode’s stronger consensus rating and higher possible upside, analysts clearly believe InMode is more favorable than its competitors.
+InMode currently has a consensus price target of $45.25, suggesting a potential upside of 41.85%.
+As a group, “Electromedical equipment” companies have a potential upside of 34.97%.
+Given InMode’s stronger consensus rating and higher probable upside, equities analysts plainly believe InMode is more favorable than its peers.

-This table compares InMode and its competitors revenue, earnings per share and valuation.

 Profitability

-This table compares InMode and its competitors’ net margins, return on equity and return on assets.
+This table compares InMode and its peers’ net margins, return on equity and return on assets.

 |